 - You should also have two new applications installed on your computer:

-is shorthand for Anaconda, and its the command we will use to call Anaconda from your computer’s terminal to install and manage all of your Python packages.
+condais shorthand for Anaconda, and its the command we will use to call Anaconda from your computer’s terminal to install and manage all of your Python packages.

 Check for Python: